spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

 7. Plug the USB drive into your Edge host.
 Have a keyboard ready and connected to the Edge host before you boot it up.

 8. Boot up the Edge host.
 Use the keyboard to enter the boot menu.
-Usually you can press the F10 key to enter the boot menu, but the exact key varies by hardware.
+Usually you can press the F1, F2, or F10 key to enter the boot menu, but the exact key varies by hardware.

 9. Select the USB as the boot volume.